Jim Duffy: Home

 Thank you for visiting, and welcome.
 To hear some tunes, please visit the expanded Music page.

-Jim Duffy -- that's me -- is a New York-based keyboard player, electric bassist, composer and session musician.
+Jim Duffy -- that's me -- is a New York-based composer, keyboard player, session musician and occasional electric bassist.

 Since 2000 or so, I have focused primarily on composing, recording and performing original instrumental music.
 My first album of original tunes -- I still call them albums -- was "Side One," which was released in 2004.
 My second album, "Mood Lit," was released in 2009.
 The third installment is in the works.

-I have also done plenty of studio session work, playing on records by the Bottle Rockets, Sour Jazz, Greg Trooper, Reid Paley, the Fleshtones, Florence Dore, Eric "Roscoe" Ambel, Joe Flood, the Damnwells, Jim Koeppel, Will Rigby and many others.
-And I have performed on stage with rock and roll pioneer Freddy "Boom Boom" Cannon, rockabilly queen Wanda Jackson and many others.
+I have also done plenty of studio session work, playing on records by the Bottle Rockets, Sour Jazz, Greg Trooper, Reid Paley, the Fleshtones, Speedball Baby, Florence Dore, Eric "Roscoe" Ambel, Joe Flood, the Damnwells, Jim Koeppel, Will Rigby and many others.
+And I have performed on stage with rock and roll pioneer Freddy "Boom Boom" Cannon and rockabilly queen Wanda Jackson.

-And new projects keep cropping up.
-I'm part of a group called Mitra Sumara.
-We play Persian pop music from the pre-revolutionary Iran, music from the 1960s and 1970s.
-The group is led by vocalist Yvette Perez, who has gained some expertise in Farsi language and music.
-Yvette has assembled an eight-piece group that is starting to shimmy-shammy from Brooklyn Bowl to the Kennedy Center.
+And I'm part of a group called Mitra Sumara.
+We perform Persian pop music from the pre-revolutionary Iran, music from the 1960s and 1970s.

 Again, thanks for visiting.
 Please have a look around, and a listen.